 There are accreditation bodies that provide guidance and format in creating a quality manual document.
 The risk is that the manual could veer away from your laboratory’s ideas and point of view.
 On the bright side, assessors could easily understand this format.

-Whether your laboratory chooses to write a quality manual on your own or by getting the services of accreditation bodies, your laboratory must know what should be included as per ISO 17025 requirements.
+Whether your laboratory chooses to write a quality manual on your own or by getting the services of accreditation bodies (Click here to download a quality manual sample), your laboratory must know what should be included as per ISO 17025 requirements.

 THE BASICS OF WRITING A QUALITY MANUAL